 How we enforce these standards

-- the likelihood of the post causing harm or making members of the community feel isolated or stifling healthy conversation if it is left online
+- the likelihood of the post causing harm, stifling healthy conversation or making members of the community feel unwelcome

 - whether this is the first time the member has violated the rules

-- the member’s previous contributions to the group
+- the member’s previous contributions to the community

 - ask the member to remove the post

 - remove the post ourselves, letting the member know why it has been deleted

 - place the member in ‘time out’, during which they will not be able to post in the group

 - take no action if the rules have not been violated